husarion/static_docs_deprecated/src/core2/tutorials/other-tutorials/run-ros-tutorials-using-aws-robomaker.md

 **Congratulations!**

 You’ve just run Gazebo version of [Tutorial 9](https://husarion.com/tutorials/ros-tutorials/9-object-search/) on AWS RoboMaker cloud computing platform.
-More tutorials can be launch by editing “RoboMakerSettings.json” and launch files found in:
+More tutorials can be launched by editing “RoboMakerSettings.json” and launch files found in:

 ```bash
     ./ROSbotTutorial/simulation_ws/install/tutorial_pkg/share/tutorial_pkg/launch
 ```

-We will provide a instructions on how to do it soon.
+We will provide instruction on how to do it soon.

 ## Summary